BhashiC/GTRobotMotorControl-master/README.md

 - Motion can test via Keyboard or PS2
 - PID tuning support from Keyboard
 - Position count and speeds will always calculate even after stop

+### Developments
+- Timer function introduced to improve the PID loop.